Creating Wolfi Images with Dockerfiles

 RUN pip install -r requirements.txt --user

-This Dockerfile uses a variable called version to define which Python version is going to be installed on the resulting image.
-You can change this to one of the available Python versions on the wolfi-dev/os repository.
+This Dockerfile uses a variable called version to define which Python version is going to be installed in the resulting image.
+You can change this to one of the Python versions available in Wolfi.
+To find out which versions are available, please refer to the Searching for Packages section of our migration guide.

 Save the file when you’re done.
 In the next step, we’ll build and run the image with docker.